Larry King, Veteran Broadcaster and TV Personality, Has Died at Age 87

-Larry King, the veteran broadcaster and TV personality who was a fixture on the air for decades, has died.
+Larry King, the veteran broadcaster and TV personality who was a fixture on the air for decades, has died at age 87.

 King's passing was announced in a statement posted to his Twitter account.
 "With profound sadness, Ora Media announces the death of our co-founder, host, and friend Larry King, who passed away this morning at age 87 at Cedars-Sinai Medical Center in Los Angeles.